 When the stick is above that point, Setpoint Weight is kept constant at its configured value.
 And when the stick is positioned below that point, Setpoint Weight is reduced proportionally, reaching 0 at the stick center position.

 In simple words, transition value of 1 would feel a bit slower and mushier, but it offers the smoothest effect.
-Transition value of 0 keeps Setpoint Weight value constant for the entire stick range.
+Transition value of 0 keeps Setpoint Weight value consistent for the entire stick range.

 Support Me On Patreon